 Menthol

-Sales of menthol-flavored cigarettes made up 37% of all cigarette sales in the U.S.
+Sales of menthol-flavored cigarettes make up 37% of all cigarette sales in the U.S.

-Menthol also causes stronger addiction than non-menthol products, especially with youth.
+Additionally, menthol causes stronger addiction than non-menthol products, especially among youth.

 What Is Menthol?